SydneyMW/171Project/README.md

 ### 2. Model 1 -- Logistic Regression

-The Logistic Regression Model's results are gathered and furthered assesed based on a classification report.
+The Logistic Regression Model's results are gathered and furthere assesed based on a classification report.
 Displayed below is the data we gathered in respect to both training and testing data partitions.

 #### Figure 3.1 -- LR Classification Report (Training)